New Super Mario Bros.: Development

+New Super Mario Bros. was later covered in the 883rd issue of Weekly Famitsu–dated to early November 2005–which included an interview with Takashi Tezuka.
+As described in said interview, the game's multiplayer mode would've had coop features, but the primary focus was making most of this mode competitive, as it was the most fun.
+The winner of each round would've been decided by a number of factors, including which player hit the flagpole first, though the interview doesn't elaborate.
+The team was also planning minigames similar to Super Mario 64 DS.
+Physics play an important role in New Super Mario Bros.s improved game mechanics.
+Without the rigid restrictions of tile-based sprites and backgrounds, the designers were free to explore new gameplay mechanics.
+Mario can swing on ropes, sidle on walls, and walk on wires that bend and stretch under his weight.
+The environment likewise introduces mechanics such as deforming terrain, giant 3D obstacles, and fully rotating environments.
+Mario's moveset is also upgraded with the addition of the Ground Pound, Wall Jump, and Triple Jump from Super Mario 64 alongside other newly added moves.

 Nintendo announced on January 21, 2006, that New Super Mario Bros. would launch for the Nintendo DS on May 7, 2006.
 The game's new power-ups were also introduced at the same time, including the Blue Koopa Shell and the Mega Mushroom.
 Nintendo further mentioned that the game would be played in 2D, but use 3D models to create a 2.5D look and feel.
 The May 7 release was later delayed towards May 21, 2006, but the game's release date was eventually only pushed back slightly to May 15 of that year; Nintendo also planned to release the game around the same time that the Nintendo DS Lite launched, on June 11, 2006.